heraldofgargos/godot-fmod-integration/README.md

+I started developing this back in 2019 but no longer maintain it.
+If you found this recently and are looking to integrate FMOD into a new Godot project, consider using the [GDNative fork of this repo by utopia-rise](https://github.com/utopia-rise/fmod-gdnative).

+Some of the documentation present here may still prove useful, so do have a read if you're interested.

+All the integration code in this repo is MIT-licensed but in order to publish your FMOD-powered game commercially, you must register your project with FMOD and obtain a license.
+You don't need a license to get started however and when you're ready to publish, getting one is free for small projects and indies.
+Always check for the latest licensing terms on FMOD's website in case they get updated.

+All the best with your Godot project - Alex.

+P.S.
+Shoutout to Mike from Game From Scratch for covering this repo on his YouTube channel ✌
+___

 # FMOD Studio integration for Godot

 A Godot C++ module that provides an integration and GDScript bindings for the FMOD Studio API.